 1. Heat oil to 334° F.

-3. Allow cooking in the oil for 2-3 minutes until the bubbling slows down and the cauliflower nuggets are golden brown.
+3. Allow the cauliflower nuggets to cook in the oil for 2-3 minutes, until the bubbling slows and they are golden brown.

 4. Immediately remove from oil and place on a paper towel-lined plate.